ImperialBower/pkcore/README.md

                       * REFACTORING: PlayOut.play_out_flop() Hands just needs a reference.
                       * RF: Hands.realize_case_at_flop()
                       * Three::from_str()
                       * DEFECT ALERT: The Five stored in case is frequency rated for sorting so doesn't match a raw Five, even though they are the same hand.
 We need to strip those flags before storing them in case.
+                        * Adding .clean() to Pile trait.
+                          * The beautiful todo!() macro
+                            * Implement for Card